Helping Music Lovers to Discover New Sounds and Attend Events, based on Location and Date.

-In total, 48 potential customers or partners were interviewed as part of the user research.
-Promoters, music lovers, venue owners and PR representatives were questioned about the challenges of discovering new music, finding accessible live events, and promoting events.
+We recruited promoters, music lovers, venue owners, and PR representatives as our target users and potential partners.
+We interviewed them about the challenges of discovering new music, finding and promoting live events.
 During the interviews, people were also asked to react to A/B tests using high fidelity mockups.

 Moving forward with Mixgogo, I would like to test some mobile features, such as personalized recommendations with short audio samples, that could use machine learning to improve the accuracy of recommendations.
 I would like to try geolocated playlists that, in large scale, could offer a music map of cities.